statamic/docs/content/collections/docs/search.md

 You can add values into the defaults array, which will cascade down to all the indexes, regardless of which driver they use.

-Then you can add values into the drivers array, which will cascade down to any indexes using the respective driver.
+You can also add values to the drivers array, which will cascade down to any indexes using that respective driver.
 A good use case for this is to share API credentials across indexes.

 Of course, any values you add to an individual index will only be applied there.